hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + definitions
     + combining the difference approaches to get the best possible feature subset
     + combinations of approaches up to engineer
-    + taking the best advantages from other feature feature selection methods
+    + taking the best advantages from other feature selection methods
   + advantages
     + high performance and accuracy
     + better computational complexity than wrapper methods
     + more flexible and robust models against high dimensional data
   + process
     + depending on what engineers choose to combine
-    + main priority: select the methods to use, them follow their processes
+    + main priority: select the methods to use, then follow their processes

 ### 5.2 Filter & Wrapper Methods

 + Hybrid method: Filter + Wrapper methods
   + filter method
-    + ranking methods, including mutual infromation and Chi-square score
+    + ranking methods, including mutual information and Chi-square score
     + order features independently involving any learning algorithm
     + the best features selected from the ranking list
   + procedure